2D-Devs/Zenith-Warrior/README.md

 ### Recent Updates

 ---

 ### Getting Started

-Clone this repository to your local machine.
+Clone this repository to your local machine

 ---